OriginProtocol/bigquery-etl/README.md

     export BIGQUERY_DSHOP_TABLE_ID='origin-214503.dshop.products'
     export BIGQUERY_MARKETPLACE_TABLE_ID='origin-214503.marketplace.listings'

 Set DATABASE _URL to point to your local Postgres DB.
+Note that per App Engine docs recommendation, we use the pg8000 Python Postgres driver rather than the default SQLAlchemy psycopg2 driver.
+Therefore '+pg8000' MUST be appended to the database dialect.
 For ex:

-    export DATABASE_URL='postgres://origin:origin@localhost/dshop'
+    export DATABASE_URL='postgres+pg8000://origin:origin@localhost/dshop'

 Using the GCP console, download the GCP credentials of the service account to use for making API calls to BigQuery as a JSON file.
-Then point GOOGLE_APPLICATION_CREDENTIALS=/Users/franck/src/forks/ethereum-etl/account.json to it.
-For ex.:
+Then point GOOGLE_APPLICATION_CREDENTIALS to it.
+Service accounts can be found on the GCP console at https://console.cloud.google.com/apis/credentials.
+Click on "Credentials".
+In production, it uses the default App Engine service account.
+For testing on local, it is preferred to use an account with more restrictive permissions such as the "bigquery-etl" one.

     export GOOGLE_APPLICATION_CREDENTIALS=/Users/franck/src/bigquery-etl/account.json